-RON certainly has the spotlight, but as mentioned above, it is not the only way to conduct an efficient digital mortgage closing in today’s landscape.
+RON certainly has the spotlight, but as mentioned above, it is not the only way to conduct an efficient digital real estate closing in today’s landscape.

-RIN and in-person electronic notarization (IPEN) are considered hybrid-digital closings.
-Despite not being entirely digital, both notarization methods can provide business efficiencies and streamline your closing process.
+RIN and in-person electronic notarization (IPEN) are considered hybrid closings.
+Despite not being entirely digital, both notarization and closing methods can provide business efficiencies and streamline your real estate closing process.

 Below is a cheat sheet to help you quickly identify the four most common notarization methods, how they differ, and how they are similar.

 As you explore the possibilities of RON, remember to stay open to change.
-Because of consumer demands, passing legislation, and hard-to-ignore business efficiencies, RON is becoming common and sticky in the mortgage industry.
+Because of consumer demands, passing remote online notarization legislation, and hard-to-ignore business benefits, RON is becoming common and sticky in the mortgage industry.